Decoding the Mystery: Understanding 2, 5, and 8 in Decimal

 -

-Divisibility Rules: As mentioned, numbers ending in 0 or 5 are divisible by 5.
+Divisibility Rules: As covered, numbers ending in 0 or 5 are divisible by 5.
 The divisibility rule for 2 is straightforward: even numbers (numbers ending in 0, 2, 4, 6, or 8) are divisible by 2.
 There is no simple divisibility rule for 8 other than direct division; however, a number is divisible by 8 if its last three digits are divisible by 8.

 -